yejihan92/digits/index.md

 <img src="doc/landing.png">

-This is the first landing page that appears when you first open the site.
+This is the first landing page that appears when users first open the site.
 Before signing up or logging in, the user has no privileges.

 Digits is an application that offers users to: